MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

   ]
 ```

 Here you would extract only the relevant pieces from that document.
-To most effectively leverage this functionality, it is important that all the documents you plan to index share the same hierarchical header structure.
+To most effectively use this functionality, documents you plan to index should share the same hierarchical header structure.

 The resulting search document in the index would look as follows:
 ```http